How to Build a Social Content Engine for Your Brand

 A content engine's advantage is testing velocity.
 Establish clear testing protocols:

-• Hook testing: Produce 3-5 hook variants per content concept.
+- Hook testing: Produce 3-5 hook variants per content concept.
 Measure view-through rate to identify winning openers.
+See our creative fatigue guide for the hook rotation framework that prevents your best-performing template from becoming your only template.

 Run tests in weekly cycles.
 Document learnings.
 Feed them back into the production brief.